 Concerned that it was losing competitive edge, the US company Air Products and Chemicals Inc, centralised its external technology efforts in a move towards open innovation.
 It formed Corporate Technology Partnerships to implement best practices across the company.

-Before this move there have been little coordination between coordination of efforts between business areas and R&D groups, a situation that had been described as a ‘silo mentality’ with no coordination of work processes or central repository of best practices and the resulting contracts.
+Before this move there had been little coordination between coordination of efforts between business areas and R&D groups, a situation that had been described as a ‘silo mentality’, with no coordination of work processes or central repository of best practices and the resulting contracts.

-John Tao was corporate director of technology partnerships at Air Products and Vincent Magnotta, manager of technology transfer, the two produced a paper about their experiences that is one of the best cited on Research Technology Management.
+John Tao, corporate director of technology partnerships at Air Products, and Vincent Magnotta, manager of technology transfer, produced a paper about their experiences that is one of the best cited on Research Technology Management.

 The authors identified the most notable driving forces for open innovation as being:

 - Increased pressure for faster, better and lower cost R&D;